-Here are some instructions for replacing the primary electrolytic capactior found in several Minolta film SLR bodies.
-I came across a few examples of this operation in the far corners of the internet but those had small, low-quality photos and I wanted to provide something that’s hopefully more detailed and easier to folllow.
+If you’re handy with a soldering iron then it’s actually relatively simple to replace the old cap with a new one and revive a capable camera that would otherwise end up in landfill.
+I came across a few examples of this operation in the far corners of the internet but those had small, low-quality photos and I wanted to provide something that’s hopefully more detailed and easier to follow.

-To determine if the capacitor is the original or if it has been replaced previously take a look at the voltage listed on the capacitor can – note that you may need to gently lift the capacitor up and out of the camera body by half a centimetre or so in order to see all of the text.
-If the voltage rating is 4V then it is likely to be original as this is less widely available nowadays.
-Other possible signs to look for are differences in the solder joint (colour, shininess, quality) relative to other nearby joints, and whether the capacitor appears to be a tight fit in the depression where it lives, again indicating that it might not be the originally-specified part.
+To determine if the capacitor is original, take a look at the voltage listed on the capacitor can.
+You may need to gently lift the capacitor up and out of the camera body by half a centimetre or so in order to see all of the text.
+If the voltage rating is 4V then it is likely to be original, as caps with this voltage are less widely available nowadays.
+Other possible signs to look for are differences in the solder joint (colour, shininess, quality) relative to other nearby joints, and whether the capacitor appears to be a tight fit in the space where it lives, again indicating that it might not be the originally-specified part.

 An extensive toolkit isn’t needed for this job.
 As long as you have a half-decent soldering iron and the skills to wield it then you’ll just need a standard screwdriver to access the circuitry beneath the base plate.

 The original capacitor from the X-500 and X-300 will be either a 200uF or 220uF, 4 volt, electrolytic cap and most likely of the reputable Nichicon brand.
 Suitable replacements are easy to get, although capacitors with a 6.3V rating are likely to be much more widely available – you can freely go to a higher voltage rating but be aware that the physical size of the cap often increases as you do so.